 NOTE – There is an instance of the MC Reception Function for each MC.

-If there is a user of the USLP_MC_OCF Service for a particular VC, an OCF_SDU shall be extracted from the OCF of the Transfer Frames and delivered to the user.
+Whenever a Transfer frame contains an OCF, an OCF_SDU shall be extracted from the OCF of the Transfer Frames and delivered to the USLP_MC_OCF Service user.

+NOTE – Eventually the USLP_MC_OCF user demultiplexes the received OCFs according to GVCID values.

+All Transfer frames shall be passed unaltered to the VC Demultiplexing Function.

 NOTE – An abstract model of the MC Reception Function is illustrated in figure 4-27.

 Figure 4-27 : Abstract Model of Master Channel Reception Function